haoyuanz13/Deep-Learning/Generative Model/cycleGAN_im2im/README.md

 ### Models
 **_modules_**
 Contains discriminators and generators applied in the cycleGAN.
 In addition, we create two types of generator, one contains the U-net structure which is similar as the one in cGAN; the other one contains the Residual net block to update the network performance.

-In both discriminator and generator, we use the _instance normalization_ to substitute the original _batch normalization_ refers to the paper network details.
+In both discriminator and generator, we use the **_instance normalization_** to substitute the original **_batch normalization_** refers to the paper network details.

 **_cycleGAN_**
 Contains the main structure of the cycleGAN, including some helper functions like _cycle consistency_, _sample generation_ and _test_.
-Users can determine different dataset name, phase(e.g. train, test or curveShow), max training iteration, and so on.
+Users can determine different dataset names, phases(e.g. train, test or curveShow), max training iteration, and so on.

 ### Other Files
 Besides two model classes, there are several essential files in the package.